tencent cloud

 }

-1. When using Kafka consumers, we can optimize performance by adjusting some parameters.
-Here are some common parameter optimization methods:
+1. When using Kafka consumers, performance can be optimized by adjusting certain parameters.
+Below are some common parameter tuning solutions:

-fetch.min.bytes: If you don't know the minimum message size, we recommend you to set this parameter to 1.
-You can set this value to the minimum message size if you know it.
+fetch.min.bytes: If the minimum message size is uncertain, this parameter is recommended to be set to 1.
+If you know the minimum message size, you can set this value to the minimum message size.

-max.poll.records: This parameter can be adjusted based on the processing capacity of the application.
-If your application can handle more records, you can set this value to a larger number to reduce the frequency of poll operations.
+max.poll.records: This parameter can be adjusted based on the processing capacity of your application.
+If your application can handle more records, you can set this parameter to a larger value to reduce the number of poll operations.

-auto.commit.interval.ms: This parameter can be adjusted according to the needs of your application.
-Generally, for scenarios with automatic offset commits, it is recommended to set it to the default value of 5,000 ms. Note that excessively frequent offset commits can affect performance and additionally consume broker's computational resources.
+auto.commit.interval.ms: This parameter can be adjusted according to your application requirements.
+For automatic offset commit scenarios, it is recommended to keep the default value of 5000ms.
+Note that excessively frequent offset commits may impact performance and consume additional computational resources on the Broker.

-client.id: You can set a unique ID for each consumer to distinguish between different consumers in monitoring and logs.
+client.id: A unique ID can be set for each consumer to distinguish different consumers in monitoring and logs.

-The above are some common parameter optimization methods, but the optimal settings might vary based on the features and requirements of your application.
-When optimize parameters, remember to always conduct performance testing to ensure the result matches your expectation.
+The above are some common parameter tuning solutions; however, the optimal settings may vary depending on your application's specific characteristics and requirements.
+When tuning parameters, always remember to conduct performance testing to ensure your configuration achieves the desired results.

-2. For issues of frequent rebalance and consumption thread blocking, see the following parameter optimization instructions:
+2. For issues related to frequent rebalance times and consumer thread blocking, refer to the following parameter optimization instructions:

-session.timeout.ms: For versions before v0.10.2, increase this parameter value appropriately to make it greater than the time it takes to consume a batch of data and not exceed 30 s.
-The recommended value is 25 s.
-For v0.10.2 and later versions, use the default value of 10 s.
+session.timeout.ms: For versions prior to v0.10.2, it is appropriate to increase this parameter value.
+It should exceed the time taken to consume a batch of data but not exceed 30s, with 25s recommended.
+For v0.10.2 and later versions, retain the default value of 10s.

-max.poll.records: Decrease this value to make it significantly less than the product of <the number of messages consumed per second per thread> x <the number of consumption threads> x <max.poll.interval.ms> as recommended.
+max.poll.records: Reduce this parameter value.
+It is recommended to be significantly less than the product of <number of messages consumed per second per thread> * <number of consumption threads> * <max.poll.interval.ms>.

-max.poll.interval.ms: This value should be greater than <max.poll.records> / (<the number of messages consumed per second per thread> x <the number of consumption threads>).
+max.poll.interval.ms: This value should be greater than <max.poll.records> / (<number of messages consumed per second per thread> * <number of consumption threads>).

-Auto-commit offsets: Consumers automatically commit their offsets after pulling messages, eliminating the need for manual operation.
-This method's advantage is its simplicity and ease of use, but it may lead to duplicate message consumption or loss.
-Note that the auto-commit interval, auto.commit.interval.ms, should not be set too short; otherwise, it may lead to relatively high broker CPU utilization, affecting the processing of other requests.
+Automatic offset commit: After polling messages, the consumer automatically commits offsets without manual intervention.
+This approach offers simplicity and ease of use but may lead to duplicate message consumption or message loss.
+Note that the auto.commit.interval.ms should not be set too short, as this may cause high CPU usage on the Broker, affecting the processing of other requests.

 import org.apache.kafka.clients.consumer.*;